- Application submission site opens by December 1, 2021

-- Deadline for Letters of Intent: January 3, 2020, 11:59PM Eastern
+- Deadline for Application Submission: January 24, 2022, 11:59PM Eastern

-- Notification of Fellowship Offers: End of April 2020
+- Notification of Fellowship Offers: April 2022

 Application Submission Instructions

 - Applicants must receive a doctoral-level degree (e.g., Ph.D., Ed.D., M.D.) relevant to child development prior to the start of the fellowship.
-Applications are especially sought from researchers with backgrounds in the development of early mathematics skills, of young dual language learners, and in family engagement in the early years.

 - This fellowship is for early-career scholars.
 Applicants must have received their doctoral work within two years prior to the start of the fellowship year.

 - Applicants to the SRCD State Policy Fellowship Program must be a member of SRCD and be a U.S. citizen.